zorowangtt/phdthesis/source/09_chapter1_intro.md

 Two forms of oxygen sensor proteins exhibit totally different activities, inactive and active forms, despite minimal structural differences.
 The signaling pathways upon ligand binding and allosteric effects were identified by using the energy transport network model.

-In @sec:cha6, machine learning methods were integrated with molecular dynamics simulations and experimental results to characterize the conformational ensemble of a new type of chloroplastic protein (CP12) with intrinsically disordered regions.
+In @sec:cha6, machine learning methods were integrated with molecular dynamics simulations and experimental results to characterize the conformational ensemble of a new type of chloroplast protein (CP12) with intrinsically disordered regions.

 Finally, @sec:cha7 provides a comprehensive summary of the conclusions drawn from this thesis.
 It highlights the key findings and insights gained from the study of protein thermal transport properties and the application of machine learning algorithms.